 The cost to build a website can vary quite dramatically, depending on the web designer that you choose.
-The cost is directly related to how many labor hours the web design company spends on building your website.
 This article lists typical web design costs, and offers recommendations to help you determine which budget is right for you.

 With all the tasks a web designer needs to do, this leaves very little money to do any task well.
 Most likely you will get a website based on a template with a pre-built graphical design, rather than a custom graphical design.
 Your site may be limited in features.
 And you may have to add much of the content yourself.

 At this price level, the budget is more realistic which allows the web designer to devote more time to each task.
 You will be able to get a custom graphical design for this price, as well as a decent set of features.
 However, the design time is limited, so expect some limitations.
 You may also have to add the content on your own.